robrix/Madness/README.md

 parse(ignore("0x") ++ hex, "0xdeadbeef") // => 3,735,928,559
 ```

+Your parsers can produce your own model objects directly, making Madness ideal for experimenting with grammars, for example in a playground.

 ![screenshot of parsing HTML colours in an Xcode playground: `let reddish = parse(colour, "#d52a41")!`](https://cloud.githubusercontent.com/assets/59671/5415280/1453c774-81f4-11e4-8726-b51423bb06f9.png)

-## Examples

-See `Madness.playground` for some examples of parsing and building parse trees with Madness.
+See `Madness.playground` for some examples of parsing with Madness.

 ## Use